 - Chill overnight, or at least until cool.
 This helps the mixture bind together.

-- Form the burgers into patties and put on them on the baking sheet, evenly spaced.
+- While the vegetable mixture is still cold, form the burgers into patties and put them on the baking sheet, evenly spaced.
+Ensure mixture remains cold for it to adhere and retain its shape.

-- Brush out any excess oils on the sheet that aren't under the burgers.
-Instead brush the excess oils at the top to keep the patties moist while cooking.
+- Brush the remaining oils at the top of the patties to keep them moist while cooking.

-- Bake at 400° for 10 minutes, then broil until golden and crispy on top, rotating baking sheet in oven as necessary, for about another 10 minutes.
+- Roast at 400 degrees F for 10 minutes, then broil until golden and crispy on top, rotating baking sheet in oven as necessary, for about another 10 minutes.

-- And you're now all set to slap it between two burger buns and start assembling your portions.
+- And you're now all set to slap it between two burger buns and start other veggies of your choices, assembling your portions.

 Commonly Asked Questions